Jillian-Puskar/Building-an-AI-Powered-Knowledge-Base-for-Biomarkers-of-Abnormal-Placentation-Disorders/validation/README.md

 # Validation of AI-Generated Responses
 ## ***Update
-<b>As of 7/24/2026, a sample of the information generated within the knowledge base has been evaluated.</b>
+<b>As of 7/24/2026, a sample of the information generated within the knowledge base has been chosen for evaluation.</b>
 <ul>
   <li>5% (~2) of randomly selected biomarker pages</li>
   <ul><li>egf.md</li><li>d-dimer.md</li></ul>